yvien226/Python-Projects/README.md

 # Python Scripts
-Repo for python scripts and code snippets
+Repo for python scripts and code snippets that are not project wise